Skip to content

 • support your breastfeeding;

-• answer all your questions as a young mother;
+• answer all your questions as a new mother;

-Then, you can have your first postnatal visit between 6 and 8 weeks after delivery.
-There, your midwife will be able to assess:
+Then, you can have your first postnatal visit between 6 and 8 weeks after childbirth.
+There, your midwife can assess:

-• Your healing in case of stitches or cesarean section.
+• Your healing in case of stitches or a C-section.

-• The tone of your pelvic floor and your perineum.
+• The tone of your pelvic floor and perineum.

-• Possible signs of postpartum complications (hemorrhage, infection, depression).
+• Any signs of postpartum complications (hemorrhage, infection, depression).

 • Your contraceptive needs, if you wish to resume sexual intercourse.